wangxiaoyunanne/docs/source/hive_proj.html.md

 Can the dataset be effectively divided across multiple GPUs, or must it be replicated?
 </TODO>

+The GraphBLAS chunked matrix multiply is trivially extended to multiple GPUs.

 ### Notes on dynamic graphs

 This workflow does not have an explicit dynamic component.
 However, the graph projection operation seems like it would be fairly straightforward to adapt to dynamic graphs -- as nodes/edges are added to `G`, we create/increment the weight of the appropriate edges in `H`.